 I wasn’t looking for work but work came to me in the form of a cry for help from a fellow mom in the boys’ school.

 Her basement and part of the main living areas had been taken by her clutter and her partner wanted to have her family for Thanksgiving.
 Her clutter was in the way and that was a huge problem now.
-Long story short, I spent the next 2-3 weeks going daily to her house and helping her declutter and organize the basement as well as the rest of the house.
+Long story short, I spent the next 2-to 3 weeks going daily to her house and helping her declutter and organize the basement as well as the rest of the house.